 Other important will and estate planning things to note.

 Write up a list of all your bank accounts, investments and insurance policies and keep it in a safe place.
 This is so that your executor doesn’t have to go searching around for those things and they’ll have the most up to date information when the time arrives.

 Need some more help?
 We’re here for you.

-Coast Capital has partnered with Truvera Trust Corporation to provide will and estate planning services, so check it out.
+Will and estate planning doesn’t need to end up being a stressful or scary task.
 We’re here to help.
-Will and estate planning doesn’t need to end up being a stressful or scary task.
 Once you’ve got a plan in place, you will feel better knowing that your estate will be looked after.